All Entries Tagged With: "401k"

 Are 401k Plans Too Risky For Retirement?

-Tweet The 401k gets a bad reputation, especially when the markets and economy are on the rocks.
-We read countless stories about 60-somethings on the cusp of retirement who lost half their nest egg and need to continue working, and we hear about how people aren’t putting enough money into the plans to be able to afford [...]
+The 401k gets a bad reputation, especially when the markets and economy are on the rocks.
+We read countless stories about 60-somethings on the cusp of retirement who lost half their nest egg and need to continue working, they had followed every step for how to become a millionaire but never made it.
+We hear […]

 My Employer Stopped Matching My 401k – Should I Still Contribute?

-Tweet This is one of the most frequently asked questions I’ve been receiving lately both at work and via email.
-Companies across the country are trying to find ways to cut costs during this recession and a prime target is the matching program on a 401(k) or 403(b).
-This is bad news for employees, but [...]
+This is one of the most frequently asked questions I’ve been receiving lately both at work and via email.
+Companies across the country are trying to find ways to cut costs during this recession and a prime target is the matching program on a 401k or 403b.
+This is bad news for employees, but the […]

-Tweet You won’t believe what I’ve been hearing at work lately.
-Fellow employees are taking out loans against their 401k accounts and borrowing money!
-I don’t know if there are people out there giving advice to do this, but it’s probably one of the worst ideas I’ve ever heard of.
-In fact, I would peg [...]
+You won’t believe what I’ve been hearing at work lately.
+Fellow employees are borrowing from their 401k accounts.
+Why do people take out loans against their 401k accounts and borrowing from 401k accounts when instead they should be looking at doing a maximum 401k contribution?
+I don’t know if there are people out there giving […]

 Eliminate Taxes With a Roth IRA